 ]]>

 Today, one of the biggest global concerns is the transition to renewable energy and how this will be achieved.
-Unfortunately for the UK progress has been worryingly slow and, now, news has broken that billions of pounds worth of green energy projects are currently on hold because they are unable to plug into the electricity system.
+Unfortunately for the UK progress has been worryingly slow and, now, news has broken that billions of pounds worth of are currently on hold because they are unable to plug into the electricity system.

 The has reported that new solar and wind sites are having to wait for prolonged periods of time, up to 10 to 15 years, to be connected because of a lack of capacity in the UK National Grid.